18F/18f.gsa.gov/README.md

 ## System security controls

 The site is a static website with HTML, CSS, and Javascript.
-Deployments are done through the Federalist.
+Deployments are done through Federalist.

 1. Federalist runs in its own organization and space in [cloud.gov](https://cloud.gov/), which piggybacks on [AWS GovCloud](https://aws.amazon.com/govcloud-us/)
 1. Federalist Admin: https://federalist.fr.cloud.gov/